-A quick web search for HPV yields more than 19 million results — with all kinds of information, much of which is medically inaccurate.
+A quick web search for HPV yields millions of results — with all kinds of information, much of which is medically inaccurate.
 Whether you’ve been recently diagnosed or are simply looking to understand more about the most common sexually transmitted infection, this article is intended to bring you some peace of mind, with answers to some of the most frequently asked questions about human papillomavirus (HPV).

 What is HPV?

-HPV is a virus that is often–although not always–sexually transmitted.
+HPV is a virus that is often – although not always – sexually transmitted.
 HPV encompasses more than a hundred different strains.
 Just like any diverse family, every strain is different.
 Some strains cause warts on the hands, feet (plantar warts), or genitals.
 Although warts are pesky, they’re rarely harmful and are easily treated.
-Other strains of HPV can cause changes to your cervical cells, which can lead to cervical cancer, and, more rarely, throat, anal, and, in men, penile cancers.
+Other strains of HPV can cause changes to cells, which can lead to certain cancers, such as cervical, throat, anal, and penile cancers.

 How common is HPV?

 The figures are staggering.
-According to the Centers for Disease Control and Prevention (CDC), 79 million Americans have the virus, and there are 14 million new HPV infections each year.
-In fact, HPV is so common that experts say nearly all sexually active men and women will get at least one strain of the virus at some point during their lives.
+According to the Centers for Disease Control and Prevention (CDC), more than 42 million Americans have the virus, and there are approximately 13 million new HPV infections each year.
+In fact, HPV is so common that experts say nearly all sexually active individuals will get at least one strain of the virus at some point during their lives.

 How is HPV transmitted?

 HPV is most commonly transmitted from skin-to-skin contact.
-That means certain strains can also be transmitted sexually, and contrary to popular belief, HPV isn’t just a concern for women.
-It affects both men and women whether they identify as straight, bisexual, transgender, gay, lesbian, or queer.
+That means certain strains can also be transmitted sexually.
+It affects all individuals of all sexual orientations.
 Because HPV is passed so easily just from skin-to-skin contact, condoms help, but they’re not foolproof.
 And it’s not passed just through genital-to-genital contact, either.
 Fingers and toys can also pass the virus to a partner.

 What are the symptoms of HPV?

 Most strains of HPV are asymptomatic, meaning you won’t notice any signs that you have the virus.
 If you have symptoms, they will usually develop between a few weeks and several months after you’ve been exposed.
 Some viral strains cause warts, which appear as cauliflower-like lesions on the skin or in the genital regions.
-Other strains may not cause warts at all, but can cause dangerous cancers.
-Fortunately, these strains can be identified via Pap tests, which is why testing is so important.
+Other strains may not cause warts at all, but can cause cancers.
+Fortunately, these strains can be identified via cervical cancer screening, which is why testing is so important.

 How do I get tested for HPV?